mikhailshilkov/azure-serverless-workshop/01-iac/04-updating-your-infrastructure.md

 Permalink: https://app.pulumi.com/myuser/iac-workshop/dev/updates/2
 ```

-A single resource is added and the 2 existing resources are left unchanged.
+A single resource is added and two existing resources are left unchanged.
 This is a key attribute of infrastructure as code &mdash; such tools determine the minimal set of changes necessary to update your infrastructure from one version to the next.

 ## Step 2 &mdash; Export Your New Storage Account Name

-To inspect your new storage account, you will need its physical Azure name.
-Pulumi records a logical name, `mystorage`, however the resulting Azure name will be different.

-Programs can export variables which will be shown in the CLI and recorded for each deployment.
+Programs can export variables which are shown in the CLI and recorded for each deployment.
 Export your account's name by adding this line to `index.ts`:

 ```ts
 export const accountName = storageAccount.name;